ashishkrishnan/sparkplug/README.md

 ## Why? ##
 -----------------------

+For my HomeLabs, I was exploring Wake-on-LAN capability to wake up a Custom built PC (running ubuntu/windows).
+Idea was to wake it up, do some heavy computation (local models or image processing) and shutdown safely.
+It is a critical step on my homelab setup to conserve energy for all my future goals.

+Even for KVM over IP use-cases, a reliable WOL is a necessity.

+When I started diving in, it turned out to be a black hole of endless issues.

-Based on my personal "exhausting" troubleshooting experience with the my ASUS AM5 board and Linux, here is why standard Wake-on-LAN (WoL) is fundamentally unreliable and pushed me to towards a hardware solution:
+Based on my personal "exhausting" troubleshooting experience with the ASUS AM5 board (custom configuration) and Linux, here is why standard Wake-on-LAN (WoL) is fundamentally unreliable and pushed me to towards a hardware solution:

 #### My Experience:

-*   **OS Dependency**: WoL failed because the Linux driver and ASUS BIOS could not agree on power states during shutdown.
+*   **OS Dependency**: WoL would fail because the Linux driver and ASUS BIOS could not agree on power states during shutdown.
 It consistently went to D3Cold state, even when some of the scripts asked not to.
 If the OS does not perfectly arm the hardware, the feature fails completely.
 To my surprise, Windows drivers worked well.

 *   **Blind Operation**: When WoL failed, there was zero feedback or error messaging.
 The Magic Packet is a strictly one-way signal, making remote diagnosis impossible.